Get INvolved

 Overview

-Paving the path to a successful future is the goal of the Senate Democratic Caucus and those who intern here are an integral part of that process.
-You can acquire hands-on experience in government and politics by assisting legislators and staff while expanding your knowledge of the Indiana General Assembly and participating in the behind-the-scenes of the legislative process.
+Interns are an integral part of the Indiana Senate Democrat Caucus You will acquire hands-on experience in government and politics by assisting legislators and staff while expanding your knowledge of the Indiana General Assembly and participating in the behind-the-scenes of the legislative process.
 Interns are assigned to work with the communications office, legislative staff, attorney’s office, or the policy or fiscal policy staff based on each of their interests and individual backgrounds.

 Applicants must be: